jampp/db-utils/docs/running_tests.rst

     pip install -r requirements-dev.txt
     pytest

-But some tests require a PostgreSQL and some test a beeline connection.
+Some tests require a PostgreSQL and others a beeline connection.
-To run the test that require PostgreSQL, you must set the ``MIGRATIONS_DB_TESTS`` environment variable.
-The database used must have ``test`` somewere on the name, and it should be created.
+To run the tests that require PostgreSQL, you must set the ``MIGRATIONS_DB_TESTS`` environment variable.
+The database used must have ``test`` somewhere in the name, and it should be created.

 For example: